by mike in boston / @mikeinboston / email

 — jonah (@yyzsportsmedia) March 26, 2019

-No details or explanation for the departure was given at the time and Bell did not release any public press release other than an internal memo:
+No details or explanation for the departure was given at the time and Bell did not make a public press release:

 As noted by @yyzsportsmedia long-time TSN executive Mark Milliere and Bell Media have parted ways.
 No one saying much right now but am told this took everyone at TSN by surprise.
 It was just a brief announcement to staff he was leaving.